LDP lawmaker Anri Kawai faces possible ouster from Diet as aides indicted | The Japan Times

 HIROSHIMA – Close aides to former Justice Minister Katsuyuki Kawai and his wife Anri Kawai, both ruling party lawmakers, were indicted Tuesday over unlawful rewards paid to Anri Kawai’s campaign staff during the Upper House election last summer, raising the possibility she will lose her parliamentary seat.

-Indicted are Hiroshi Tatemichi, 54, a state-paid secretary to Anri Kawai, who was elected to the House of Councilors last July, and Shinsuke Takaya, 43, a policy secretary of Katsuyuki Kawai.
+Indicted were Hiroshi Tatemichi, 54, a state-paid secretary to Anri Kawai, who was elected to the House of Councilors last July, and Shinsuke Takaya, 43, a policy secretary of Katsuyuki Kawai.

 She will also be barred from running for election to the Upper House in the same district for five years.